KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 Drill down and drill up
 ~~~~~~~~~~~~~~~~~~~~~~~

-User can choose between drill types by clicking on one of the three buttons in the drill types section of the side bar (Figure 7.10).
+User can choose between drill types by clicking on one of the three buttons in the drill types section of the side bar (:numref:`sidebarmenu`).
 There are three drill types.
 In the following we give some details on them.

 1. **Position**: this is the default drill type.
 Clicking on a drill down/drill up command will expand/collapse a pivot table with          child members of a member with that particular command.
 See below.